NUMERICAL METHODS FOR DIFFERENTIAL AND INTEGRAL EQUATIONES

 Learning outcomes of the course unit

-Skills: application of knowledge to the classical linear elliptic and parabolic equations with the acquisition of autonomy in the evaluation of algorithmic aspects of implementation related to stability and efficiency.
+- Ability to apply knowledge and understanding, through mathematical programming in Matlab, to classical elliptic and parabolic linear equations with acquisition of autonomy in the evaluation of algorithmic implementation aspects regarding stability and efficiency.

 Course contents summary

-Problems for equations of elliptic type: variational formulation of elliptic boundary value problems; collocation method, Galerkin method (finite elements, spectral elements) and hints to the Boundary Element Method (BEM); finite difference method and stabilization methods for advection-diffusion-reaction problems.
+Problems for equations of elliptic type: collocation method; variational formulation; Galerkin method (finite elements, spectral elements) and hints to the Boundary Element Method (BEM); finite difference method and stabilization methods for advection-diffusion-reaction problems.
 Approximation of evolutionary problems for equations of parabolic type: semi-discretization in space and time, teta-method, finite difference method.

 • “Modellistica Numerica per Problemi Differenziali”, A. Quarteroni, ed.
 Springer, 2000.